 - understand their rights.

-It is a requirement that a person who is assessed as vulnerable should have an appropriate adult to support them.
+A person who is assessed as vulnerable must legally have an appropriate adult to support them.
 Appropriate adults can be friends or family members.
-But often there is no one who can be called upon – and this is where Dorset Advocacy’s scheme fills the gap.
+But often there is no one who can be called upon and this is where Dorset Advocacy’s scheme fills the gap.

 The scheme operates from 8am to 10pm, seven days per week.
-Two volunteer Appropriate Adults plus a Dorset Advocacy manager cover each shift; shifts run from 8am to 2pm and from 2pm to 10pm.
+Our volunteer Appropriate Adults cover each shift; shifts run from 8am to 12pm, 12 to 6pm and 6pm to 10pm.
+They are supported by a phone co-ordinator and Dorset Advocacy manager who is on call to provide support.

-The scheme covers both custody centres in Dorset – at Bournemouth and Weymouth.
-Volunteers receive full training for their role, ongoing support and supervision, plus travel and out of pocket expenses.
+The scheme covers both custody centres in Dorset at Bournemouth and Weymouth.